 But should I choose Flutter or React Native?
 Well, there isn’t a correct answer valid for everyone.

 And that’s all for this comparison between Flutter and React Native.
 I hope that these articles will be helpful to make the right decision.
-If you want to share your consideration and what led you to choose between the two frameworks, you can drop a comment below or tweet me @marcoGomier
+If you want to share your consideration and what led you to choose between the two frameworks, feel free to reach me out on Twitter @marcoGomier.

 Yes, there is a bonus for you.
 This series of articles have been extrapolated from a talk that I give out during 2019 to both local meetups and international conferences (for more info about my talks, visit the talks section of the website).
 Here’s the video and the slides of the talk: